 28. Jesus was born before Herod’s death in 4 B.C. and after the census of Quirinius 10 years later.

 Bible scholars suggest that Jesus was born between 4 and 5 BC and that Luke was referring to a census conducted by Quirinius before the one Aron has cited.
-Quirinius took office in 12 BC and likely took a census around the time in which Herod died and a transition in leadership took place.
+Quirinius took office twice as governor: once in 12 BC and a second time in 6 AD.
+Archaeological records discovered by Sir William Ramsay confirm he was the governor twice.
+He likely took a census around the time in which Herod died and a transition in leadership took place.